 By Ed Staskus

 It was a late summer afternoon, crisp and sunny, when I visited my brother.
 My wife and I had gotten back from three weeks at the Coastline Cottages in North Rustico on Prince Edward Island the Tuesday before.
-We had unwound from the long two-day 24-hour drive.
+We unwound from the 24-hour drive.
 We were unpacked, the grass was mown, and the junk mail thrown away.
 It was the weekend now.

 I asked my 14-year-old nephew, who was playing Wii basketball in the living room, one foot in front of the other knees bent control at the ready, about the camp at Kretinga on Wasaga Beach that summer.

 “We weren’t last in the clean cabin contest, like last year, which was a good thing,” he said, his eyes fixed on the flat-screen TV on the wall.

 “We ran around in the woods like maniacs, there were bonfires, and it was awesome to hang out with my friends.”
 He made an imaginary slam dunk.
 “I would trade any day in the real world for five minutes at summer camp.”

 He had been going to Kretinga since he was a greenhorn of seven.
 It is a Lithuanian American Candian summer camp in Wasaga Beach, ninety miles up from Toronto.
 It is just north of the provincial park and the town’s honky-tonk boardwalk.